-This post first appeared on the Allies in Recovery member site, on our Sanctuary Blog.
+This post first appeared on the Sanctuary Blog on the Allies in Recovery member site.

 At Allies in Recovery, one of our goals is to teach you how to better communicate with your loved one, while also caring for yourself in the process.
 This balancing act isn’t easy.

 When your loved one is abusing alcohol or drugs, engaging in dangerous activities, or making life decisions you dislike, the natural impulse is to try and change your loved one’s behavior through sheer willpower, whether through arguing, sarcasm, passive-aggressive behavior, or other means.
 But as Allies in Recovery’s online program teaches, you cannot change other people.
 You can only change yourself.

 Arguing only makes you and your loved one miserable.
 What is the alternative?
 The next time your loved one does something that triggers an emotional response in you, take a deep breath.
 Pause.
 When you feel the anger welling up, resist the urge to lash out.
 Remember the lessons we teach on our (member) website… rewarding good behavior when your loved one isn’t using, and stepping away when they are using, are key steps in the recovery process.

 “That sounds good on paper,” you might say, “but pausing isn’t easy in the moment when you are furious and tired and ready to give up.”

 It’s true that retraining yourself takes effort, but it *is* possible.
 Plenty of family members have learned this skill through our program, and so can you.

 How do you learn to pause and not get hooked by the same old triggers?